learn-co-curriculum/javascript-pure-functions/README.md

 }
 ```

-`ringUp()` is _not_ a pure function: the function modifies a variable outside of its own scope.
+`addToCart()` is _not_ a pure function: the function modifies a variable outside of its own scope.
 The result wouldn't
-always be the same — what if we accidentally change the `total` variable?
+always be the same — what if we accidentally change the `item` variable?
 It's not returning a value either - if we can
 call a function and not worry about the return value, it is by definition impure.

 Instead: consider this: